Lagrangian neural networks for nonholonomic mechanics: Adding constraints

 \subsection{Nonholonomic Lagrangian neural networks}

+We recall that the central question of this work is whether a tailored adaptation of Lagrangian neural networks can more effectively accommodate nonholonomic constraints.
+To address this, we propose modifying the procedure used to compute accelerations during the learning process of the LNN so as to explicitly incorporate the constraints when present in the mechanical system.
+The loss function is then defined using the appropriate expression for the accelerations dictated by nonholonomic dynamics.

-For regular Lagrangians, the formulation above enables us to express the accelerations \(\ddot{q}\) in terms of the Lagrangian \(L\), the constraints \(\Phi^a\), and the Lagrange multipliers \(\lambda_a\), analogously to the unconstrained case, as follows.
+For the purpose of learning a regular Lagrangian, and assuming the constraints are known, the above formulation allows us to express the accelerations \(\ddot{q}\) in terms of the Lagrangian \(L\), the constraints \(\Phi^a\), and the Lagrange multipliers \(\lambda_a\), in a manner analogous to the unconstrained case, as follows.

 Using the vectorized nabla symbol, we can write equation (\ref{AcelerMultip}) as:

 and, hence, for nonsingular Lagrangians, the accelerations are given by:

 As we remarked before, the Lagrange multipliers \(\lambda_a\) are also unknowns.
 However, if a given curve satisfies the constraints \(\ \Phi^a(q(t), \dot{q}(t)) = 0,\ \) then we can differentiate with respect to time to find Using the equations of motion (\ref{acelerations}), the last equality can be rewritten in matrix notation as follows: or equivalently,